drvinceknight/pfm/book/tools-for-mathematics/03-calculus/how/main.md

 ## Calculate the indefinite integral of an expression.

-We can calculate the indefinite integral of an expression using `sympy.integrate`.
+You can calculate the indefinite integral of an expression using `sympy.integrate`.
 Which takes an expression and a variable.

 ````{tip}